sayamdip/My-Power-Bi-Project/README.md

 # 🚀 How to Use
 	1. Clone or download this repo.
 	2. Open the .pbix file with Power BI Desktop.
-	3. Review the visuals and interact using the slicers and filters.
-	4. Replace the dummy data source with your actual sales data (if applicable).